 - After 30 minutes, mix once again.
-Squeeze the bitter gourd pieces by tightly holding them inside your palm.
-This is how you remove the bitter water from them.
+Squeeze the bitter gourd pieces by tightly holding it inside your palm.
+This is how you remove the bitter water from it.
 Set the pieces aside.

-- Heat 1 teaspoon of oil in a deep-bottomed pan.
-Add the sesame seeds and white lentils and sauté them until they turn golden-brown.
+- Heat 1 teaspoon of oil in a deep bottomed pan.
+Add the sesame seeds and white lentils.
+Sauté them until they turn golden-brown.
 Throw in the broken dry red chilies, curry leaves, coriander seeds, and hing powder.
 Sauté for 30 seconds.

 - Add the grated coconut to the same pan.
-Mix it together and fry over a very low fire to make the coconut a bit crispy.
-You should smell the very nice aroma of the fried coconut.
-Turn off the fire and transfer the contents to a steel plate.
+Mix it and fry over a very low fire to make the coconut a bit crispy.
+You should smell the nice aroma of the fried coconut.
+Turn off the heat and transfer the contents to a steel plate.
 Set it aside to cool.

 - In the same pan, add the remaining oil and the bitter gourd.
 Sauté for about 8–9 minutes or until the bitter gourd shrinks, becoming dry and fried.
-Turn off the stove and set aside cool.
+Turn off the stove and set aside to cool.

 - Put the fried mix and cooked bitter gourd in a mixer or grinder.
 Add the jaggery powder, soaked tamarind, and salt.
 Grind while adding water little by little to get a near-smooth, semi-solid sauce.
 Check the taste and add salt if necessary.
 Mix well.

 - Your bitter gourd (Hagala Kayi) chutney is ready to serve!
 Enjoy with boiled rice or pancakes.
 Use it as a side dish for lunch or dinner.
 This chutney is tangy, sweet, and spicy all in one with a nice flavor of bitter gourd.